-Notepad++ doesn't support huge file, according to this wiki documentation on SourceForge, the problem persists if the component (Scintilla) remains as the core of notepad++:
+Notepad++ doesn't support huge files, according to this wiki documentation, the problem persists if the component (Scintilla) remains as the core of Notepad++ :

 Older versions of Notepad++ may crash